-Registration opens on 23rd and 24th April and students will need to register for their modules on NOVA by 5pm on Friday 31st May 2019.
+Registration opens on the 24th and 25th April and students will need to register for their modules on NOVA by 5pm on Friday 31st May 2019.

 Volunteering in the Community